albertkjoller/QuotesNMovies/index.md

 Have you ever had the thought that your decision to go to a movie theater and watch a movie possibly depends on recommendations from other people?
 Movies are constantly being covered in the media in both positive and negative ways and it is not hard to imagine that statements from movie critics or interviews with actors and actresses could potentially influence how you receive the movie.
 And in which way?
 Could it be that the old saying <font size="+2"> <b> “bad publicity is good publicity” </b> </font> is in fact true or is it just an outdated saying?

-This data story intends to guide you through an exciting universe of Quotes'N'Movies: an intriguing visual investigation on the publicity, success and legacy of recently published movies.
+This data story intends to guide you through an exciting universe of Quotes'N'Movies: an intriguing visual investigation on the publicity, success, and legacy of recently published movies.
-We hope to broaden your mind and get you to realize that there is possibly other factors associated with a movie's success than its quality!
+We hope to broaden your mind and get you to realize that there are possibly other factors associated with a movie's success than its quality!

 If you're ready?
 Let's start!